Use the form below to search the Health Library.

 In addition to your research, here are tips you can follow to have a safe journey:

 - Make sure you have a signed, valid passport with emergency information included.

 - In cases of an emergency, leave your itinerary with family or friends.

-- Have two extra passport copies in case your passport is stolen.
-Leave one copy with a family member or a friend and carry the other with you in a separate place.
+- Have 2 extra passport copies in case your passport is stolen.
+Leave 1 copy with a family member or a friend and carry the other with you in a separate place.

 - Since you are subject to a foreign country’s laws, familiarize yourself with local laws and customs.